computation-structures/asim/ASSEMBLER.md

 assembling from the next line of the current buffer.

 * `.long <expression>...`<br>
-expects zero or more expressions, separated by commas.
+Expects zero or more expressions, separated by commas.
 The value of each expression is assembled into the next 64-bit word (8 bytes) of the current section.
 There is an implicit `.align 3` before each `.long` directive.

 * `.macro`<br>
-more here...
+See the "Macros" section above.

 * `.p2align`<br>
 If necessary, add bytes to the current section until the least-significant